getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 ---
 Alerts provide a convenient way for Redash to notify you when your scheduled queries match some arbitrary criteria.
 They are often used to monitor system statuses, financial goals, and unusual account activity.
 Through integrations with Zapier and IFTTT they can also trigger business processes like user on-boarding work flows or support tickets.

+{% callout info %}

+While Alerts are usually combined with scheduled queries, the Alert criteria will be evaluated every time the query is executed.
+A schedule is not necessary but is recommended.

+{% endcallout %}

 Click `Alerts` on the main navigation menu to see a list of the existing Alerts.

 ![](/assets/images/docs/gitbook/alerts.png)